China–Japan relations: After the establishment of the People's Republic of China

-Although all these things complicated the relationship between the two countries, Beijing orchestrated relations with Japanese non-governmental organizations (NGO) through primarily the Chinese People’s Institute of Foreign Affairs (CPIFA).
-The CPIFA would receive Japanese politicians from all parties, but the Japanese left-wing parties were more interested in the PRC's initiatives.
-In 1952, the Chinese Commission for the Promotion of International Trade (CCPIT) was able to get a trade agreement signed by the Japanese Diet members.
+Although all these things complicated the relationship between the two countries, Beijing orchestrated relations with Japanese non-governmental organizations (NGO) through primarily the Chinese People's Institute of Foreign Affairs (CPIFA).
+The CPIFA would receive Japanese politicians from all parties, but the Japanese left-wing parties were more interested in China's initiatives.
+In 1952, the China Council for the Promotion of International Trade (CCPIT) was able to get a trade agreement signed by the Japanese Diet members.
 Liao Chengzhi, the deputy director of the State Council's Office of Foreign Affairs, was able to arrange many other agreements "such as the repatriation of Japanese prisoners of war with the Japanese Red Cross (1954), and the Fishery Agreement with the Japan-China Fishery Association (1955)."
 During this time, the relationship between the two countries were primarily unofficial.
 The agreements were essential in bringing together a more amalgamated environment.

-The PRC began a policy of attempting to influence the Japan through trade, "people's diplomacy", contacts with Japanese opposition political parties, and through applying pressure on Tokyo to sever ties with Taipei.
-In 1958, however, the PRC suspended its trade with Japan—apparently convinced that trade concessions were ineffective in achieving political goals.
-Thereafter, in a plan for improving political relations, the PRC requested that the Japanese government not be hostile toward it, not obstruct any effort to restore normal relations between itself and Japan, and not join in any conspiracy to create two Chinas.
-After the Sino-Soviet break, economic necessity caused the PRC to reconsider and revitalize trade ties with Japan.
+China began a policy of attempting to influence Japan through trade, "people's diplomacy", contacts with Japanese opposition political parties, and through applying pressure on Tokyo to sever ties with Taipei.
+In 1958, however, China suspended its trade with Japan—apparently convinced that trade concessions were ineffective in achieving political goals.
+Thereafter, in a plan for improving political relations, China requested that the Japanese government not be hostile toward it, not obstruct any effort to restore normal relations between itself and Japan, and not join in any conspiracy to create two Chinas.
+After the Sino-Soviet break, economic necessity caused China to reconsider and revitalize trade ties with Japan.
+The Soviet Union suddenly withdrew Soviet experts from China in the 1960s, which resulted in an economic dilemma for China.
+China was left with few options, one of which was to have a more official relationship with Japan.